UniversalDependencies/docs/_hy/feat/Definite.md

 </tr>
 </table>

-Definiteness is typically a feature of nouns, adjectives and articles.
+Definiteness is typically a feature of nouns and articles.
 Its value distinguishes whether we are talking about something known and concrete, or something general or unknown.
 It can be marked on indefinite [articles](DET), or directly on [nouns](NOUN).

-Note that in Armenian the feature `Definite` can have only [nouns](NOUN).

 See also the related features of [PossPerson]() and [PossNumber]().